yagmurcom/LC_microbiome/README.md

 Contains scripts for building predictive models using nested cross-validation, as well as feature selection and preprocessing steps.

 📂lib/ — Library imports & preprocessing
-     lib_nn.py & lib_logit.py → Defines required Python libraries for predictive modeling.

-If these libraries are not  installed, use pip or conda to install them.
+     lib_nn.py & lib_logit.py → See required Python libraries.
+If not installed, need to use pip or conda commands to install them.

      Preprocessing.py → Loads and preprocesses microbiome and clinical data before modeling.